tinokingstone/qa_project_two/README.md

 The image below is a visual representation of the micro service architecture i designed for my MVP, i reduced the complexity and number of my services so that i could spend more time developing my pipeline.
 ![alt text](https://github.com/tinokingstone/qa_project_two/blob/master/DOCUMENTATION%20IMAGES/mvp-architecture.jpg "Logo Title Text 1")
 #### MVP sprints
+below is a an imaage showing some of the sprints i done while working on this project, i made a new branch everythime i wanted to make a new feature. i treated avery new feature as an agile sprint
 ![alt text](https://github.com/tinokingstone/qa_project_two/blob/master/DOCUMENTATION%20IMAGES/sprints.jpg "Logo Title Text 1")
 ##### MVP Service 1 and 2
 random string and in genarator + testing results